vonmillhausen/sf2000/README.md

 With the April 20th version of the firmware, SNES games appear to run very slowly _on first launch_; but if you exit the game and load it again, it usually starts performing _much_ better.

 ### Genesis/Mega Drive
 Works pretty well.
+This emulator is capable of loading Master System ROMs if placed in the user ROMs folder on the microSD card; Game Gear ROMs do not load.
 On the original firmware, A was mapped to A, B was mapped to B, and RB was mapped to C for some reason.
 See "[Button Mappings/Key Bindings](#button-mappingskey-bindings)" section below.

 ### Game Boy
 Uses a black and white colour palette, which currently cannot be changed.
 On the original firmware, the A and B buttons were swapped.
 See "[Button Mappings/Key Bindings](#button-mappingskey-bindings)" section below.